 The image below shows the past eight years of VFCs annual dividend.
 The chart illustrates the company’s dedication to increasing its dividend and paying shareholders back.
 Not shown, is a recent dividend increase of 14%.
 This marks the 44th straight year that VF has increased its dividend.

-The F.A.S.T Graph below shows that VFC is trading just below its normalized P/E Ratio The stock is fairly valued.
+The F.A.S.T Graph below shows that FLO is trading just below its normalized P/E Ratio The stock is fairly valued.
 I generally wait until a stock is undervalued, but in current times with the stock market humming along, I’ll take even value.

 What do you think of my VF Corporation stock buy?
 Are you a VFC shareholder?
 Are you buying or selling any stock now or waiting for a correction?